 - Research Assistant

 Noyman has over a decade of experience in large-scale urban, institutional and private design projects, city-science and data visualization, academic research and teaching.
-Noyman is a researcher at the Changing Places Group at the MIT Media Lab where he works on integrating the group’s diverse research topics (city simulation, urban mobility and smart spaces) to provide comprehensive solutions for large scale urban challenges.
+Noyman is a researcher in the City Science group at the MIT Media Lab, where he works on integrating the group’s diverse research topics (city simulation, urban mobility, and smart spaces) to provide comprehensive solutions for large scale urban challenges.

-Noyman graduated the Master of Science in Architecture and Urban Design program at MIT.
-Parallel to his studies, he held a research assistant position at the Center For Advanced Urbanism at MIT SA+P. Prior to MIT, Noyman graduated the School of Architecture at Bezalel Academy of Arts & Design, Jerusalem (Cum Laude, ‘08) where he later held a Lecturer position.
-Since ‘06, he practiced in leading architecture and design firms in the US, Europe and in Israel, while developing an independent body of work through projects, competitions, research and exhibitions.
-Additionally, Noyman is an adjunct professor for Architecture and Urbanism at Northeastern University where he teaches design workshops on architecture, micro-housing and urban design.
+Noyman received his master's of science in architecture and urban design program at MIT.
+Parallel to his studies, he held a research assistant position at the Center for Advanced Urbanism at MIT SA+P. Prior to MIT, Noyman graduated from the School of Architecture at Bezalel Academy of Arts & Design, Jerusalem (cum laude, ‘08), where he later held a lecturer position.
+Since 2006, he has practiced in leading architecture and design firms in the US, Europe, and Israel, while developing an independent body of work through projects, competitions, research and exhibitions.
+Additionally, Noyman is an adjunct professor of architecture and urbanism at Northeastern University, where he teaches design workshops on architecture, micro-housing, and urban design.

 Finding Places: HCI Platform for Public Participation in Refugees’ Accommodation Process.
 Ariel Noyman , Tobias Holtz, Johannes Kröger, Jörg Rainer Noennig, Kent Larson. a Massachusetts Institute of Technology, Media Lab, Changing Places Group, Cambridge MA, b HafenCity University Hamburg, CityScienceLab, c HafenCity University Hamburg, Lab for Geoinformatics & Geovisualization